Mallika Devi Indran-Sabanayagam

 While serving as anatomy professor Dr Indran was elected as president of the College of Dentistry and Stomatology of Sri Lanka, and to the Board of Study in Dental Surgery, a policy decision making regulatory advisory body for postdoctoral maxillofacial surgical and dental training in Sri Lanka.
 During her three year tenure as President of the College, she successfully initiated bilateral relationships with Japanese universities for popularization of oral and facial research and maxillofacial surgical techniques and chaired the first Japan-Sri Lanka Bilateral International Dental Conference.

-Dr Indran, in her 31 year long academic career prior to joining SUSOM, organized and served as an editor of several international medical conferences and university research sessions, secretary of a medical society and received awards for research including pedagogical research for neuroanatomy teaching.
+Dr Indran, in her 31 year long academic career prior to joining Saba, organized and served as an editor of several international medical conferences and university research sessions, secretary of a medical society and received awards for research including pedagogical research for neuroanatomy teaching.
 Her research focused mainly on radiation damage to intestinal villi, salivary glands and oral cavity in experimental and therapeutic situations, consanguinity and disease inheritance and pedagogy for effective delivery in the anatomical discipline.
 She collaborated in a health systems research study jointly awarded to the Universities of Sri Lanka, Antwerp and Connecticut.
-Continuing her interest in pedagogical research, she engineered a project on embryology teaching in SUSOM and presented the findings in a poster presentation in the 2020 Saba University Research Sessions.
+Continuing her interest in pedagogical research, she engineered a project on embryology teaching in Saba and presented the findings in a poster presentation in the 2020 Saba Research Sessions.

 - British Council Assert award for Research studies the UK